sayaliakbar/practice-projects/week-02/day-05/intro-section-with-dropdown-navigation-solution/README.md

 ## Acknowledgments

 Thanks to the [Frontend Mentor community](https://www.frontendmentor.io/) for their helpful resources and encouragement.
-Special shoutout to anyone who reviewed or provided feedback on this project.